Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 Part 1 is focused on Avi Controller & Service Engine deployment/configuration.

-The below diagram shows high-level network connectivity between SDDC and Avi Load balancer components.
+The diagram below shows high-level network connectivity between SDDC and Avi Load Balancer components.

-2. Logical Segments for Avi LB are provisioned.
+2. Logical segments for Avi LB are provisioned.

 5. (Optional) Jump box deployed for local access to SDDC.